 The graph above is a comparison of two imprecise measures -- but the comparison can still be helpful.
 The blue bars show the number of home sales recorded in the HRAR MLS -- this does not include private sales that did not involve a Realtor, nor new home sales directly from a builder.
-The red bars show the number of recorded staying there in May.
-The second graph illustrates trends in the local unemployment rate, which has now returned to the typical 2% - 3% range after having peaked at 10.2% during the start of the COVID-19 pandemic.
+The red bars show the number of recorded and now approaching 6% in June.
+The second graph illustrates trends in the local unemployment rate, which has now returned to the typical 2% - 3% range after having peaked at 10.2% at the start of the pandemic.
 Low local unemployment rates and low mortgage interest rates help our local housing market remain stable.